 - bank statements and receipts which prove that you have been paying rent to the landlord.

-Paying rent while your claim is being processed - ask for an interim payment
+Paying rent while your claim is being processed - ask for an interim payment or an advance

-If your payment is late you can ask for an Interim Payment.
 This is a temporary payment that can be made if there's been a delay processing your claim.
 You can get an interim payment if there has been a delay caused by

 - your landlord